General Info – summary

 Fruit

 The spherical to almost angular Fruit is fleshy and laterally compressed Drupe that is about 5mm+ in diameter.
 These fruit are stalkless and densely clustered along the spikes (photo 431 & 433).
-They occur in double umbels, taking 2 seasons to develop.
+Fruit occur in double umbels, taking 2 seasons to develop.
 Floral bracts clasp the fruit, which becomes purple when mature (Jun-Sep).
 The purplish Seeds are oblong to nearly spherical.

 Distribution & Ecology

 These palm-like Trees occur from close to sea level up to an altitude of 2 000m – in bushveld, forest margins, mixed deciduous woodlands and rocky outcrops.
 Further north they occur at higher altitudes.
-The variable size (5-18m high, slender or robust) partly depends on environmental conditions.
+The variable size (5-18m high, slender or robust) is partly depends on environmental conditions.
 In South Africa they occur in the Western Province, Eastern Province, KwaZulu-Natal, Mpumalanga, Gauteng, and Limpopo.
-They also occur in Lesotho, Swaziland and northwards to include Botswana, and Zimbabwe – eastern Highlands, central and southern Mozambique, Zambia, Malawi and into tropical Africa.
+They also occur in Lesotho, Swaziland and northwards to include Botswana, and eastern Highlands of Zimbabwe, central and southern Mozambique, Zambia, Malawi and into tropical Africa.
 Plants also occur in Mauritius, Reunion and Rodrigues.
 Trees are both drought and frost resistant and grow in a variety of soil types.
 Locusts can defoliate the trees.
 Elephants, kudu, Knysna Lourie (Tauraco), mousebirds and Bulbuls eat the Flowers.
-Knysna Tauraco, mousebirds and starlings eat the Fruit, as do the large blue emperor Charaxes bohemani butterflies – found in southern and eastern Africa.
+Birds, including Knysna Tauraco, mousebirds and starlings eat the Fruit, as do the large blue emperor Charaxes bohemani butterflies – found in southern and eastern Africa.
 The fruit, which ferments after rain, feeds their larvae.
 These butterflies are black on the upper side, with bands of white, orange or blue.
 Black rhino consume Bark.
 Baboons consume Roots and young Shoots.

 Ethnobotany